 How to Install a Wood Paneled Ceiling

-wood_paneled_ceiling.JPG Installing wood paneling on a ceiling is an excellent way to finish a room and add some subtle drama.
 Wood paneling is often used on a ceiling that is vaulted or has exposed beams, but this material can be installed in any room.
-If you are comfortable working on a ladder and have some woodworking experience, consider installing the wood paneling yourself.

-Installing Wood Paneling on a Ceiling Is Easy but Fatiguing
+Installing Wood Paneling On A Ceiling Is Easy But Fatiguing

 Although this is an easy project considering the skill needed to complete it, working on the ceiling is always difficult.
 Keep muscle fatigue in mind, and make sure you have a sturdy ladder to work on while completing this project.
-A helper can also make installing wood paneling on ceiling an easier job by cutting pieces and handing them up to you to be installed.

 First Things First: Find The Studs